Neo23x0/Raccine/README.md

 - 0.2.0 - Version that blocks only vssadmin.exe executions that contain `delete` and `shadows` in their command line and otherwise pass all parameters to a new process that invokes vssadmin with its original parameters
 - 0.2.1 - Removed `explorer.exe` from the whitelist
 - 0.3.0 - Supports the `wmic` method calling `delete shadowcopy`, no outputs for whitelisted process starts (avoids problems with wmic output processing)
+- 0.4.0 - Supports logging to the Windows Eventlog for each blocked attempt, looks for more malicious parameter combinations

 ## Installation

-1. Apply Registry Patch `raccine-reg-patch.reg`
+1. Apply Registry Patch `raccine-reg-patch-vssadmin.reg` to intercept invocations of `vssadmin.exe`
 2. Place `raccine.exe` from the [release section](https://github.com/Neo23x0/Raccine/releases/) in the `PATH`, e.g. into `C:\Windows`

+### Eventlog Addon (Optional)

+3. Run `InstallDll.bat` to install a message DLL that formats the eventlog entries generated by Raccine

-### Addon
+### Wmic Addon (Optional)

-3. Also apply the `raccine-reg-patch-uninstall.reg` patch to intercept calls to `wmic`, which I consider much riskier.
+4. Apply the `raccine-reg-patch-wmic.reg` patch to intercept invocations of `wmic.exe`

 ![Kill Run](https://raw.githubusercontent.com/Neo23x0/Raccine/main/images/screen5.png)

 ## Screenshot

-Run `raccine.exe` and watch the parent process tree die.
+Run `raccine.exe` and watch the parent process tree die (screenshot of v0.1)

 ![Kill Run](https://raw.githubusercontent.com/Neo23x0/Raccine/main/images/screen1.png)

+## Pivot

+In case that the Ransomware that your're currently handling uses a certain process name, e.g. `taskdl.exe`, you could just change the `.reg` patch to intercept calls to that name and let Raccine kill all parent processes of the invoking process tree.

 ## Help Wanted